-- 8. Delegations generally support the deletion of article 4 ("principle"). - 9.
-With regard to article 5 ("national NIS strategy"), the Presidency has identified broad support for the following orientation: - Although the development of a NIS strategy, including a cooperation plan, is supported in principle, the language of this article should focus more on 'future proof', general principles rather than on concrete requirements for the NIS strategy and cooperation plan, as such an approach would best contribute to the building of trust. - 10.
-With regard to article 6 ("competent authority") and bearing the subsidiarity principle in mind, delegations appear to support an approach which would take due account of the existing practice in Member States: - The Directive should allow Member States sufficient flexibility in designating or maintaining one or several, sector-specific and policy-oriented competent authorities. - However, Member States should designate a "single contact point", the tasks of which need to be defined further. - 11.
+- 7. Delegations generally support the deletion of article 4 ("principle"). - 8.
+With regard to article 5 ("national NIS strategy"), the Presidency has identified broad support for the following orientation: - Although the development of a NIS strategy, including a cooperation plan, is supported in principle, the language of this article should focus more on 'future proof', general principles rather than on concrete requirements for the NIS strategy and cooperation plan, as such an approach would best contribute to the building of trust.

+- 9. With regard to article 6 ("competent authority") and bearing the subsidiarity principle in mind, delegations appear to support an approach which would take due account of the existing practice in Member States: - The Directive should allow Member States sufficient flexibility in designating or maintaining one or several, sector-specific and policy-oriented competent authorities. - However, Member States should designate a "single contact point". - 10.
 Regarding article 7 ("CERTs"), Member States generally support the requirement in the Directive to set up or maintain one or several CERTs, which could be the same entity as the "competent authority" or the "single contact point" and agree with the proposed orientations with regard to CERTs as set out in doc.
-7404/14, and in particular: - Member States should have sufficient flexibility in terms of technical set-up and financial and human resources of CERTs, which should be reflected in the language of this article and of ANNEX I, but the Directive should nevertheless be firm on the degree of ambition to be achieved and the requirements to be set for CERTs and for the cooperation between them.
+7404/14, and in particular: - Member States should have sufficient flexibility in terms of technical set-up and financial and human resources of CERTs, which should be reflected in the language of this article and of ANNEX II, but the Directive should nevertheless be firm on the degree of ambition to be achieved and the requirements to be set for CERTs and for the cooperation between them.